 In addition to the structure of object types (i.e., their attributes and inter-relations), their behavior needs to be considered.
 Basically, object behavior determines in which order and by whom object attributes have to be (mandatorily) written, and what valid attribute settings are.
 Thereby, for each object type a set of states needs to be defined of which each postulates specific attribute values to be set.
 More precisely, a state can be expressed in terms of a particular data condition referring to a number of attributes of the respective object type.
-As example consider object type review and its states as depicted in Fig. 4.
+As example consider object type review and its states as depicted in Fig. 5.
 In state accepted a value for attribute appraisal must be assigned and the value of attribute proposal must either be set to 'reject' or 'invite'.
 Further, object behavior restricts possible state sequences using transitions.
 In particular, for each state possible successor states are defined.
-Consider the processing of a review in Fig. 4c: First, the review must be initiated by a personnel officer.
+Consider the processing of a review in Fig. 5c: First, the review must be initiated by a personnel officer.
 Following this, the employee may either refuse or accept the review.
 In the latter case, he submits the review back to the personnel officer.

-Fig. 4: Object behavior defined based on states and transitions
+Fig. 5: Object behavior defined based on states and transitions

-At runtime, for each object type multiple object instances may exist (cf. Fig. 5a).
-Generally, the exact number of instances to be processed for a particular object type is not always known at build-time.
+At runtime, for each object type multiple object instances may exist (cf. Fig. 6a).
 These object instances may be created or deleted at arbitrary points in time; i.e., the data structure dynamically evolves depending on the type and number of created object instances as well as on their relations.
-Consequently, the individual object instances may be in different states at a certain point in time; e.g., several reviews may be requested for a particular applicant.
+Consequently, the individual object instances may be in different states; e.g., several reviews may be requested for a particular applicant.
 While one of them might be in state initiated, others might have already reached state submitted.
-Taking the behavior of individual object instances into account, we obtain a complex process structure in correspondence to the given data structure (cf. Fig. 5b).
+Taking the behavior of individual object instances into account, we obtain a complex process structure in correspondence to the given data structure (cf. Fig. 6b).

-Fig. 5: Data structure and corresponding process structure
+Fig. 6: Data structure and corresponding process structure